 - lack of executive functioning and attention issues.
 In very simple terms, this is the child who has a hard time getting organized or following several steps of instructions before getting sidetracked.
-(ADHD is also a 2e trait that can stay through adulthood, but often the frontal lobe catches up by age 11 or 12 and the ADHD-like traits lessen.
+(ADHD is also a 2e trait that can stay through adulthood, but often the frontal lobe catches up by age 12, and then again by age 18, and the ADHD-like traits lessen.
 See Davidsongifted.org for more on this.)

 - fluidity in learning and interest.
 They may be the expert in history one month and appear to have no interest the next.
 They also learn best when able to learn across subjects such as learning math while measuring for cooking, etc.

 The “2” in “2e” implies that these gifts are paired with something wrong – commonly dyslexia, dysgraphia or ADHD, among others.
 While 2e children can have these disabilities, these same labels are too often applied without fully understanding the specifics of each gifted child.
 Being in the exceptionally gifted category comes with heightened sensitivities, intensities, perfectionism, and intense drive to learn and create.
 As we all know, these traits can be misunderstood as pathologies.
 The same child who is profoundly gifted but mistaken to be moderately gifted with disabilities is going to be less likely to thrive.
 This is something I see all too often.
 The highly to profoundly gifted cannot accurately be diagnosed with anything until these three things are first identified and addressed:

 Until We Address These 3 Things, We Don’t Know What’s Going On